wesbitty/wesbitty/CONTRIBUTING.md

 ## Create a pull request

 After making your changes, open a pull request (PR).
-Once you submit your pull request, others from the Wesbitty team/community will review it with you.
+Once you submit your pull request, others from the Wesbitty Team/Community will review it with you.

 Did you have an issue, like a merge conflict, or don't know how to open a pull request?
 Check out [GitHub's pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) tutorial on how to resolve merge conflicts and other issues.
 Once your PR has been merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/wesbitty/wesbitty/graphs/contributors).

 ---

-## Common tasks

-### Add a redirect

-Create a new entry in the [`redirects.js`](https://github.com/wesbitty/wesbitty/blob/master/apps/www/lib/redirects.js) file in our main site.

----

 ## Community channels

 Stuck somewhere?
 Have any questions?
-Join the [Discord Community Server](https://discord.wesbitty.com/) or the [Github Discussions](https://github.com/wesbitty/wesbitty/discussions).
+Join the [Discord Community Server](https://discord.wesbitty.org/) or the [Github Discussions](https://github.com/wesbitty/wesbitty/discussions).
 We are here to help!